Funeral Programs Photo Selection

 - Tip: If the person you’re honoring belonged to hobby groups, clubs or charitable organizations, for example, ask other members if they have a photo from a special event (individual, rather than group photos, are best.)

 - Consider creating a photo collage.
 Because of the wide range of funeral program templates available, you don’t need to settle for one with a single photo on the cover.
-If you have an abundance of quality photos that capture the life of your loved one, create a collage inside the funeral booklet.
+If you have an abundance of quality funeral program images that capture the life of your loved one, create a collage inside the funeral booklet.

 - Tip: Follow this link to learn more on how to create a photo collage.